-Apprenticeship is a state-registered, formal training program that emphasizes on-the-job training under the supervision of a qualified tradesperson, as well as classroom instruction at Western.
-It is governed by the Bureau of Apprenticeship Standards (BAS) in cooperation with the local Joint Apprenticeship Committee (JAC).
+The apprenticeship program is a state-registered, formal training program governed by the Bureau of Apprenticeship Standards (BAS) in cooperation with the local Joint Apprenticeship Committee (JAC).
 The Associated Builders and Contractors (ABC) Apprenticeship is governed by the Bureau of Apprenticeship Standards (BAS) and The Associated Builders and Contractors (ABC).

 - Apprenticeship Unpaid Related Instruction Projection Schedule